FlEtOsAuRoM99/ProjectTechWeb_ForumGames/README.md

 ---> As I already wrote, this project is only developed for the university.
 I will then leave all the information, such as those of security, written. <---

+Here miss a pipfile for django installation when you download, you need to install pipenv and after install pipenv, you need to install django pipenv install django in this directory.